9 Best Hunting Rifles in 2025: I tested 60 rifles to find the best

 Having said that, in this price range, a lot of the decision is matching the rifle to your unique circumstances and preferences.
 So, here are my quick thoughts on some of the competition for the best premium factory rifle under $2,500.

 Weatherby Mark V – Weatherby makes a fantastic rifle.
 Every Weatherby I’ve ever shot has been exceptionally accurate and well-built.
 I rarely hear manufacturing quality concerns about Weatherby rifles.
-Really, the only thing that keeps me from owning more of them is that I can rarely find them in the chamberings I want.
-Their ammo is INSANELY expensive, so I wouldn’t invest in a Weatherby chambering.
-I wouldn’t hesitate to recommend a Weatherby if you find one in a cartridge you like, or if you don’t mind shooting Weatherby’s overbore cartridges.
+I unfortunately have limited experience their premium Mark V, so I you’d have to check elsewhere for a thorough review.
+I wouldn’t hesitate to recommend Weatherby, though.

 There are so many other options to consider, but hopefully, that gives you a solid starting place if you’re looking for a premium hunting rifle.